Which Saddle for Your Taylor GS Mini?

 Bleached or Unbleached Bone?

-Please visit our saddle offerings for Taylor Guitars or view or article on How to Find the Right Saddle for Your Taylor Guitar for more information.
+If you have any other Taylor guitar models, please view our article on How to Find the Right Saddle for Your Taylor Guitar for more information.